 Takeaway: To learn from this customer engagement example, aim to go beyond your customers wants by studying customer activities and preferences.
 By analysing the habits of your current customers, you can learn how to evolve and better market your product.

-One of the best customer engagement examples that retail businesses can learn from is IKEA’s efforts to bring the in-store experience online.
+One of the most best customer engagement examples that retail businesses can learn from is IKEA’s efforts to bring the in-store experience online.
 As IKEA’s Gillian Drakeford suggests, ‘people want human interaction… it’s what we’ve always done, but it’s enhanced by technology and expertise.’

 To offer their audience the best online customer experience, IKEA have been early adopters of technologies like video chat and augmented reality.
 For example, with their mix of in-store/online appointments for kitchen planning, customers can engage with IKEA whenever suits them.